-Dividing the wilderness
+Dividing the Wilderness

 Africa has a great variety of parks, with many linked through ancient migration routes of animals.
 With the coming of colonialism the wilderness was divided up with the division of countries

 and formulated their own set of rules for the management of these parks.
 Outside interference was frowned upon and as such the wildlife was devastated in many cases.

-Birth of an ideal
+Birth of an Ideal

 There were a few instances of countries working together to protect the environment but these were the exception rather than the rule.
 With the rise in community tourism the ideal of shared parks between countries

 has led to greater co-operation and sharing of ideas between conservationists of different countries, and thereby ensuring the wilderness areas of Africa have a chance of survival against the pressures of rampant development and human population expansion.

 Transfrontier Parks of Southern Africa

 Some of the countries in Southern Africa that have entered into transfrontier agreements with each other are Botswana and South Africa with the Kgalagadi Transfrontier Park

-South Africa, Mozambique and Zimbabwe signed the Great Limpopo Transfrontier Park into existence and will combine Limpopo National Park in Mozambique, Kruger National Park in South Africa and Gonarezhou National Park in Zimbabwe, together with some other wilderness areas in the three countries to form a conservation area of over 35 000 km˛.
+signed the Great Limpopo Transfrontier Park into existence and will combine Limpopo National Park in Mozambique, Kruger National Park in South Africa and Gonarezhou National Park in Zimbabwe, together with some other wilderness areas in the three countries to form a conservation area of over 35 000 km².

-Northern Botswana and its neighbours
+Northern Botswana and its Neighbours

 One of the most exiting transfrontier developments, however, has to be the development of the Kavango Zambezi Transfrontier Conservation Area (KAZA TFCA) which brings together the countries of Angola, Botswana, Namibia, Zambia and Zimbabwe to form the world's biggest conservation area

 , game reserves, community conservancies and game management areas, with some of the world's most dramatic wilderness areas included, such as Caprivi Strip, Chobe National Park, Okavango Delta and the Victoria Falls.